 Section 9.
-Coordinating benefits with other coverage
+Coordinating Benefits with Medicare and Other Coverage

 When you have other health coverage

 You must tell us if you or a covered family member has coverage under any other health plan or has automobile insurance that pays health care expenses without regard to fault.
 This is called "double coverage."